ClusterHQ/flocker/docs/reference/authentication.rst

    Created user.crt and user.key.
 You can now give these to your API end user so they can access the control service API.

 .. note:: In this command ``<username>`` is a unique username for an API user.
-   Please note though that ``flocker-deploy`` requires these files to be named :file:`user.crt` and :file:`user.crt`.
+   Please note though that ``flocker-deploy`` requires these files to be named :file:`user.crt` and :file:`user.key`.
-   If you intend on using ``flocker-deploy``, you will need to rename your files to :file:`user.crt` and :file:`user.crt`.
+   If you intend on using ``flocker-deploy``, you will need to rename your files to :file:`user.crt` and :file:`user.key`.

-The two files generated will correspond to the username you specified in the command, in this example ``user.crt`` and ``user.key``.
+The two files generated will correspond to the username you specified in the command, in this example :file:`user.crt` and :file:`user.key`.

-You should securely provide a copy of these files to the API end user, as well as a copy of the cluster's public certificate, the ``cluster.crt`` file.
+You should securely provide a copy of these files to the API end user, as well as a copy of the cluster's public certificate, the :file:`cluster.crt` file.

 Using an API certificate to authenticate
 ========================================